OmerFainshtein/devops-assignment/README.md

 * Choose a name for the new item.
 * Select "Pipeline" as the project type and click "OK."

-* Configure Pipeline Script:
+### Configure Pipeline Script:
 * Scroll down to the "Pipeline" section.
 * Change the pipeline definition to "Pipeline script from SCM."
 * Choose "Git" as the SCM.
 * Paste the URL of this Git repository in the "Repository URL" field.

 * In the "Branch specifier" field, enter */main to specify the main branch.
-* Specify Pipeline Script Path:
+### Specify Pipeline Script Path:

-* In the "Script Path" field, enter pipeline/Jenkinsfile as the path to the Jenkins pipeline script.
+* In the "Script Path" field, enter pipeline/Jenkinsfile.
-* Apply and Save Configuration:

 * Click "Apply" and "save".